AGR-o-RAMA/active_sensing/README.md

 - **`project_path`**: Absolute path to the project directory.

 ### Preparing the Orthomap (for Real-World Data)
 If using `"field_type": "Ortomap"`, the required orthomap dataset (1.4GB) must be placed in the `data/` directory.
-The download link will be provided later.
+Download from a google drive HERE [Link](https://drive.google.com/file/d/1d9FVHkUeA00cmQz5y3VNUeHnSA6un7h9/view?usp=drive_link)

 ![Orthomap](plots/ortomap_highres.png)

 ---